Meet the Artist // Paula Garcia Sans

 At a time when the boundary between the artificial and natural is becoming increasingly blurred, what is your view on technological evolution and how do you interact with this context?

 On this topic, I hold two very different points of view.
-On one hand, I’m highly critical of the rapid progress of technology and the idea of it overtaking humanity.
+On one hand, I’m highly critical of the rapid progress of technology, which feels out of sync with the natural tempo of human life.
 On the other hand, I enjoy playing with this concept and exploring the poetic possibilities of technology.
-Art is the place where we can dream, and I believe it can address this subject in powerful ways.
+Art is a place where to speculate with it, with different consequences from those of “real-world” applications.

 Last year, I became obsessed with artificial intelligence and how I might use it in my own practice.
 I did a lot of research, listened to many podcasts, and tried to keep myself up to date with the latest developments.
 I even attempted to code my own generative adversarial network—a program that allows AI to create images and videos.
 I managed to write a little code, and at first I was totally thrilled.
 But after some time I felt that what I was doing wasn’t healthy, and the process seemed endless, so I couldn’t keep going.
 I also realized, after the initial excitement of seeing my very first AI-generated images, that everything else started to look the same.
 Even my friends, or people on Instagram, were producing similar results.
 That’s when I decided to return to the tools I already knew: the 3D software I had spent five years studying, and materials like wax or stone, which allow me to work with my hands.
 Technology can be overwhelming.
 If you’re constantly trying to stay up to date, you end up missing out on so many other things—because it demands that you spend your entire life in front of a laptop.